artalar/reatom/docs/src/content/docs/core.md

 ### Action handling (advanced)

-It is better to stay atoms stupid and handle all logic inside action.
-But sometimes you need to turn direction of your code coupling and make atom depends from an action.
-And you could do it!
+It is better to stay atoms stupid and handle all logic inside actions.
+But sometimes you need to turn the direction of your code coupling and make atoms depend on an action.
+And you can do it!

-Action is an atom with a temporal state, which array of all passed payloads.
-This state is clearing after transaction end, if you will try to `get` or `spy` action which wasn't called you will receive an empty array.
-But if action was called, the array will contain some elements.
+An action is an atom with a temporal state, which is an array of all passed payloads.
+This state is cleared after the transaction ends; if you try to `get` or `spy` an action which wasn't called, you will receive an empty array.
+But if the action was called, the array will contain some elements.

 ```ts
 // ~/modules/someFlow